[Earth, 506 years after first successful colony, 148 years after first contact]

 "Yeah...Lila muttered to herself.
 "They're booking it."

-"You should call your mom Lila," another neighbor shouted in a masculine voice.
+"You should call your mom, Lila," another neighbor shouted in a masculine voice.
 "My money's on a meteor."

-"Oh yeah, you'd love that, huh Fred.
+"Oh yeah, you'd love that, huh, Fred.
 Just like the movies?"
 Diane retorted.
 "Yeah, not on my Friday."

 Lila ignored the rising tide of voices, her eyes fixed on the fleet of aircraft as she fumbled around for her phone.
 She wasn't nearly arrogant enough to assume what was really going on, and yet such activity still put her on edge.
-The young girl had always loved speaking with cadets and officers alike online, sharing theories and hearing about all the absurd protocols post-colony humanity had implemented.
-But never before did she think one of them might be in play right in front of her very eyes.
+The young girl had always loved speaking with her brother's friends, both superiors and peers alike, when it came to all the absurd protocols post-colonial humanity had implemented.

-"Hey Lila," the same neighbor asked loudly, much to the annoyance of Diane, who was about to walk back inside.
+"Hey, Lila," the same neighbor asked loudly, much to the annoyance of Diane, who was about to walk back inside.
 "You're a military nut.
 What's going on?
 Has your brother said anything?"

 "Uh, not yet, Fred," Lila stumbled over her words as she listened intently, waiting for her mother to pick up.
 "But it's not a drill, I can guarantee you that."